 A German Social Democratic Party theorist and politician, Eduard Bernstein, wrote books and became known as the theorist of evolutionary socialism and Marxist revisionism, to be reviled by leftists such as Rosa Luxemburg.
 She called Bernstein an "opportunistic philistine" and accused him of ignoring "the dialectical processes of historical becoming."
 She wished to purge his "bourgeois revisionism" from the party, and in vain she called for his expulsion.

-It was in the most advanced industrialized societies that Marx had expected revolution – a rise of the proletariat created by capitalism, but with Germany's economic progress the kind of revolution that had been sought was becoming more dependent for its occurrence upon a major catastrophe other than economic breakdown.
+It was in the most advanced industrialized societies that Marx had expected revolution – a rise of the proletariat created by capitalism, but with Germany's economic progress the kind of revolution that had been sought was becoming more dependent on a major catastrophe other than economic breakdown.
 Revolutions in China had often been preceded by a catastrophe such as famine.
 Europe was on a path toward another kind of catastrophe: a war made more terrible by industrialization and mass involvement.
 It would bring political change to Germany – a political revolution if one want's to call it that.
 The social revolution that the orthodox Marxists were looking to would come first and be a success not in a most industrially advanced country, Germany or Britain, but to Europe's least economically advanced participant in the Great War.
-This was Russia, a country that had a smaller middleclass, a higher percentage of peasants and fewer industrial workers than Germany.
+This was Russia, a country that had a smaller middle-class, a higher percentage of peasants and fewer industrial workers than Germany.

 Birth of a New Europe, Theodore S Hamerow, 1989